alenayyy/fend-project-memory-game/README.md

 ## Instructions

 To start the game, click on a card.
 Try to match as many cards as possible in the shortest amount of moves.
-Depending on the number of moves (attempts to match) and the number of cards matched, you'll be rewarded stars as follows:
+Depending on the number of moves (attempts to match) and the number of cards matched, you'll be rewarded stars:

-2 matches total in less than 10 moves - 1 star
+- 2 matches total in less than 10 moves - 1 star
-4 matches total in less than 16 moves - 2 stars
+- 4 matches total in less than 16 moves - 2 stars
-8 matches total in less than 22 moves - 3 stars
+- 8 matches total in less than 22 moves - 3 stars

 For example, if you finish the game in 24 moves, you'll only get 2 stars.

 To restart the game, click the restart button.

 The game is written in JavaScript and uses a third party library - **[SweetAlert](https://sweetalert.js.org/)** - to create a modal and display a message at the end of the game.